Pseudognaphalium canescens

 Pseudognaphalium canescens (syn.
 Gnaphalium canescens) is a species of flowering plant in the family Asteraceae known by the common name Wright's cudweed.

 It is native to western North America from western Canada to northern Mexico.
 It can be found in many habitats, from mountains to plateau to coastline.
-The many-branched stem is erect to a maximum height of around a meter.
+It is a biennial herb with white, wooly leaves.
+The many-branched stem is produced in the second year of growth, and is erect to a maximum height of around a meter.
 It is gray-green and woolly with many narrow leaves.
 Atop the stem branches are inflorescences of several pointed oval-shaped pale yellowish, cream, or white flower heads.
 Each woolly head is a few millimeters across and contains many tiny flowers.